roeegro/SwimFix/MaintenanceGuide_new.md

 #### Plug and Play
 This feature supplies the ability for developers to add new swimming errors definitions (and their weights) for future analysis.
 Feature use is done by writing separated .py files without disable server's running, and sending the files to the server when they are ready.
-Once the user sent those functions from the client side, they are stored in [plug_and_play_functions](#plug_and_play_functions)  Those files will be executed when error evaluation will be done to swimmer's video within evaluator module.
+Once the user sent those functions from the client side, they are stored in [plug_and_play_functions](#plug_and_play_functions) directory.
+Those files will be executed when error evaluation will be done to swimmer's video within evaluator module.
 In order to use this feature correctly, the project authors defined a format for writing such an external functions.
 The format is as follows:
 File naming: `check_if_< your new error description >`
 Content: